chimera-linux/chimera-linux.github.io/_docs/installation/boot.md

 on if you want a superuser) with the password `chimera`.
 If you log in with `anon`, use the `doas` utility to gain superuser privileges.

+## Device images

+Device images are pre-made so that they boot out of box on whichever device they made for.

+There is no regular user.
+Log in with `root`, password `chimera`.
+If your device supports serial console, it should be set up and working by default, so there is nothing to configure.

+Device images never come with a graphical desktop environment, but you can install one if you need one.

+If the media you have flashed the image to is your final boot media and you will not be installing anywhere else, you can skip directly to [Configuration](/docs/configuration) as there is nothing else to do.